enmasseio/evejs/docs/transports.md

 ## AMQP

+[AMQP](http://www.amqp.org/) (Advanced Message Queuing Protocol) is an open standard application layer protocol for message-oriented middleware.
+The defining features of AMQP are message orientation, queuing, routing (including point-to-point and publish-and-subscribe), reliability and security.

-To configure an AMQP transport:
+To configure an AMQP transport in evejs:

 ```js
 eve.system.init({